hy172574895/EasyCompleteYou/ReadMe.md

 And every completion that ECY do will send data of current buffer to Server, on the same time, ECY can return diagnosis; that will be send only once.
 Using Ale will do it twice, sending to linter and ECY's Server.

-### Q: Why use go-langserver to be Server for golang, why not gopls?
-A: Gopls has a lot of issuses, such as you can't get completion's items util it's build done, you can only make a gopls work at one project that means you must open two gopls when you editting two golang file that belong to two different golang project and after tring to import a new package gopls won't work again.